Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_faq.md

 which data is in the SSD, which is in the HDD.
 The amount of memory needed is proportional to the size of the cache space.
 This is true for any caching software solution.
-However with Open CAS Linux this memory footprint can be decreased using the variable cache line parameter (--cache-line-size) which may be useful and more cost effective in high density servers with many large HDDs.
+However with Open CAS Linux this memory footprint can be decreased using a larger cache line size set by the parameter *--cache-line-size* which may be useful in high density servers with many large HDDs.

 **Does Open CAS Linux work with non-Intel® SSDs?**

-Yes, however we validate only on Intel SSDs.
+Yes, however we validate only on Intel(R) SSDs.
 In addition Open CAS Linux utilizes the features of Intel SSD to provide improved performance and functionality that may not be available with third party products.
 Open CAS Linux is also favorably priced when purchased with Intel SSDs.